 Having taken the decision to build a primary school, we started by constructing a simple structure to offer classes to pre-school children, with the initial intake of kids, our “pioneer” students, enrolling in 2014.

-Just six years later, Lesedi Primary School now teaches two Early Childhood Development (ECD) classes, plus Grades 1-6, to around 250 pupils.
+Just six years later, Lesedi Primary School now teaches two Early Childhood Development (ECD) classes, plus Grades 1-7, to over 250 pupils.
 Our first pupils will complete their primary education at the end of 2021.
 Having given the children hope and encouraged them to dream, it would be wrong to abandon them after primary school, so our intention is to build a secondary school at Lesedi.
 We recognize that not all the children will excel academically, so we are also planning to offer vocational training.

 Soon after starting this project, it became apparent that healthcare was also a huge issue for the communities in this area.
 With the nearest clinic 28km from Lesedi, medical treatment was not an option for many families.
 The vast majority of the Lesedi pupils had never seen a doctor, despite some having serious medical conditions.
 Thanks to the incredible generosity of our supporters, we were able to build Lesedi Clinic in 2019.
 The clinic includes male and female wards, maternity/delivery rooms, pharmacy and consultation rooms.
 We also built an expectant mothers' cottage, providing accommodation for women during the final stages of pregnancy and ensuring they give birth at the clinic rather than in their rural homes.

 We now have a team of 21 teachers, nurses and support staff doing an incredible job transforming and saving lives at Lesedi.
 Our Team page includes photos of most of these wonderful individuals, all of whom work tirelessly on a daily basis to not only educate our students but also monitor their welfare, nurture them and encourage their ambitions and dreams.